google/zetasql/docs/table-functions.md

     as `js` for JavaScript. `string_literal` represents the code that defines the function body.

-You can create a public or privately-scoped TVF in a module.
-To learn more, see [Modules][modules].

 ## Specify TVF arguments {#tvf_arguments}

 When a TVF with function parameters is called, arguments must be passed in for